opnfv/functest/docs/devguide/index.rst

  * vIMS
  * Rally

+The external tescases are:

+ * Promise
+ * Doctor
+ * Onos
+ * BGPVPN

 see `[2]`_ for details.

 Functest can also be considered as a framework that may include external OPNFV projects.
 This framework will ease the integration of the feature test suite to the CI.

 ==================
 How Functest works
 ==================

 The installation and the launch of the Functest docker image is described in `[1]`_.

 The Functest docker directories are::